italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 	{
 		"status_assertion_responses": ["${base64url(json({typ: status-assertion+jwt, ...}))}.payload.signature", ... ]
 	}

-The member `status_assertion_responses` MUST be an array of strings, where each of them represent a Status Assertion Response object, as defined in [the section Status Assertion](#status-assertion) or a Status Assertion Error object, as defined in [the section Status Error](#status-assertion-error).
+The member `status_assertion_responses` MUST be an array of strings, where each of them represent a Status Assertion Response object as defined in `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.

-For each entry in the `status_assertion_responses` array, the following requirements are met:

-- Each element in the array MUST match the corresponding element in the request array at the same position index to which it is related, eg: _[requestAboutA, requestAboutB]_ produces _[responseAboutA, responseErrorAboutB]_.

-- Each element MUST contain the error or the status of the assertion using the `typ` member set to "status-assertion+{jwt,cwt}" or "status-assertion-error+{jwt,cwt}", depending by the object type.

-- The corresponding entry in the response MUST be of the same data format as requested.
-For example, if the entry in the request is "jwt", then the entry at the same position in the response MUST also be "jwt".

 Status Assertion HTTP Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~